Ivanova contact join-semilattices are not finitely axiomatizable: Preliminaries

 A typical example of a weak contact relation is the \emph{overlap} relation, which can be defined on any poset $\mathbf P$ with $0$.
 To get the overlap relation, simply set $a \ddd b$ if there is $p \in P$ such that $p >0$, $p\leq a$ and $p \leq b$.

+A \emph{weak contact join-semilattice} is a structure $(S, {+}, 0, { \delta } )$, where $(S, {+}, 0)$ is a join-semilattice with $0$ and $\delta$ is a weak contact relation, as defined above.
+Note that in some previous papers we frequently used the word ``semilattice'' in order to mean ``join-semilattice''.
+More generally, a \emph{weak contact lattice} is a lattice together with a weak contact relation.
+Weak contact Boolean algebras are defined similarly.

+We will occasionally also deal with nonsymmetrical relations.
+A \emph{weak pre-contact relation} on some poset $\mathbf S$ with $0$ is a reflexive binary relation $\delta$ on $S \setminus \{ 0 \} $ satisfying \eqref{ext}.
+Thus in a weak pre-contact we leave out the request that $\delta$ is symmetrical.
+Note that some authors do not assume reflexivity in the definition of a weak pre-contact relation, but here we will always assume reflexivity.

+Homomorphisms and embeddings are always intended in the usual sense.
+For example, a \emph{homomorphism} of weak (pre-)contact join-semilattices is a $0$-preserving semilattice homomorphism $\varphi$ such that (i) $a \ddd b$ implies $ \varphi (a) \ddd \varphi (b)$, for all $a,b$ in the domain.
+An \emph{embedding} of weak contact join-semilattices is an injective homomorphism such that the reverse condition also holds, namely, (ii) $ \varphi (a) \ddd \varphi (b)$ implies $a \ddd b$.
+In certain situations we need to assume that $\varphi$ preserves only part of the structure, not necessarily all the structure; for example, a \emph{$\delta$-homomorphism}, or a \emph{contact homomorphism} is a function $\varphi$ such that (i) above holds, but $\varphi$ is not necessarily required to be, say, order preserving.

-A \emph{weak contact semilattice} is a structure $(S, {+}, 0, { \delta } )$, where $(S, {+}, 0)$ is a semilattice with $0$ and $\delta$ is a weak contact relation, as defined above.
-If not explicitly mentioned otherwise, semilattices will always be considered as join semilattices.
-The following property is frequently required in the definition of a contact relation on a semilattice (this is the reason for the terminology including ``weak'').
-An \emph{additive contact relation} on some semilattice is a weak contact relation satisfying the following condition.
+The following property is frequently required in the definition of a contact relation on a join-semilattice (this is the reason for the terminology including ``weak'').
+An \emph{additive contact relation} on some join-semilattice is a weak contact relation satisfying the following condition.

-We shall not assume additivity, unless explicitly mentioned.
+We will not assume additivity, unless explicitly mentioned.

-As mentioned in the introduction, Ivanova \cite{I} axiomatized those contact join semilattices which admit good set-theoretical and topological representations, calling them Contact join-semilattices.
-Here, when we mention a (weak) contact semilattice we shall only assume the semilattice axioms, together with the properties of (weak) contact listed above.
-Hence we shall refer to the structures considered in \cite{I} as \emph{Ivanova Contact join-semilattices}.
-In \cite[Corollary 3.4]{cs} we have provided an alternative axiomatization of Ivanova Contact join-semilattices, see below for details.
+As mentioned in the introduction, Ivanova \cite{I} axiomatized those contact join-semilattices which admit good set-theoretical and topological representations, calling them ``contact join-semilattices''.
+Here, when we mention a (weak) contact join-semilattice we will only assume the semilattice axioms, together with the properties of (weak) contact listed above.
+Hence we will refer to the structures considered in \cite{I} as \emph{Ivanova contact join-semilattices}.
+In \cite[Corollary 3.4]{cs} we have provided an alternative axiomatization of Ivanova contact join-semilattices, see below for details.
 In \cite{I} semilattices are assumed to have a maximum $1$.
 As far as the results presented here are concerned, it is irrelevant whether we request or not the existence of $1$.
 See \cite[Remark 3.3(a)]{cs}.

-Now we list the relevant conditions, where $n$ is a positive natural number.
+Now we list the relevant conditions, where $\mathbf S$ is a weak contact join-semilattice and $n$ varies among positive natural numbers.